CONFERENCES INCLUDING

 Burlington, Vermont USA

-Conference presentations will deal with the remediation of contaminated
+Conference presentations will deal with the remediation of contaminated wetlands and the use of

 wetlands to remediate soils, bodies of water, or wastestreams.
-Some
+Some presentations will describe

-work under way to develop concepts and protocols for the use of natural and
+work under way to develop concepts and protocols for the use of natural and constructed wetlands

 to intercept and treat contaminated media.